 Section 636(a) of the Federal Magistrates Act establishes "jurisdictional limitations on the power of magistrate judges[.]"
 United States v.
 Krueger, 809 F.3d 1109, 1122 (10th Cir.
 2015) (Gorsuch, J., concurring).
-It provides, in relevant part:
+It provides, in relevant [10] part:

-(a) Each United States magistrate judge serving under this chapter shall have within the district in which sessions are held by the court that appointed the magistrate judge, at other places where that court may function, and elsewhere as authorized by law-- by law or by the Rules of Criminal Procedure[.]
+- (a) Each United States magistrate judge serving under this chapter shall have within the district in which sessions are held by the court that appointed the magistrate judge, at other places where that court may function, and elsewhere as authorized by law-- - (1) all powers and duties conferred or imposed . . . by law or by the Rules of Criminal Procedure[.]